What Is the WSAVA Organization?

 The WSAVA has many guidelines for the well-being of pets, but their most well-known and controversial are those on the topic of dog food.

-The guidelines lay out some strict and challenging criteria, including the use of educated and established nutritionists, feeding trials, and nutritional analysis of the food.
+The guidelines were first developed in 2011 and lay out some strict and challenging criteria for dog food brands to meet, including the use of educated and established nutritionists, feeding trials, and nutritional analysis of the food.

 We’ve covered this topic in great detail on this site, and I recommend you check out our articles Best Dog Foods Without Peas & Peas, Pea Protein, Pea Flour, and Pea Fiber in Dog Food if you want to learn more about this subject.

 However, many other dog food brands disagree with the guidelines and have chosen not to attempt to meet them.
-Only time will tell whether this decision is wise or whether consumers move away from these brands.
+Only time will tell whether this decision is wise or whether consumers will move away from these brands.

 Critics of WSAVA and its guidelines will point out that WSAVA is funded by many of the “big” dog food brands, including Purina, Hill’s, and Royal Canin.